saifu-a/covid-tracker/Documentation.md

 ## Abstract

-This project focuses on buidling a covid-19 tracker website that helps to visualise the large number of people affected, deceased and recovered due to the virus on a daily basis across the states in India.
+This project focuses on building a covid-19 tracker website that helps to visualize the large number of people affected, deceased and recovered due to the virus on a daily basis across the states in India.

 It uses different API to fetch data from the servers and displays it on the website in the form of cards, charts and maps.

 The main purpose of this website is to create awareness among people, to give them a simplistic view of data and to provide useful resources.

 ## Introduction (Domain Description, Motivation and Scope of the Work)